self-love Coach, mindful eating champion, Speaker, Yogi, and Mindfulness Junkie

 I like to be silly by nature, but this joke was more of a way to cover up my pain, to hide the fact that I felt out of control around food … and so ashamed.

 For most of my life, I suffered with disordered eating and terrible self-image.

 From a very early age I was acutely self-conscious and self-aware.
 Starting in about the 4th grade I remember feeling different from the other kids because I was new in town, I wasn’t sporty, and I started to not like who I was.

 Those feelings never went away.
 I was deep in the throes of depression and anxiety throughout high school and college, and I considered myself to be unattractive and undesireable.

 To compensate, I became a perfectionist and a control freak.

-I moved to the Dominican Republic after college because I thought I could escape the pressure to look a certain way, but a series of traumas led me deeper into the depths of using food as a drug.
+I moved to the Dominican Republic after college because I thought I could escape the pressure to look a certain way, but a series of traumas led me deeper into the depths of disordered eating.

 Everywhere you go, there you are.